Current Reformation Trust Titles

 Everyone’s a Theologianby Dr. R.C.
 Sproul

+Who would want to be a theologian?
 Many people react negatively to the word theology, believing that it involves dry, fruitless arguments about minute points of doctrine.
-Yet as Dr. R.C.
-Sproul argues, everyone is a theologian.
-Any time we think about a teaching of the Bible …read more
+They prefer to focus on the basic truths of Scripture and may even …read more

 The Evangelistic Zeal of George Whitefield